Malla2026/Resume/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, University of Hawaii-Manoa, USA 2003
+* Ph.D in Economics, University of Hawaii-Manoa, USA, 2003
-* M.E. in Energy Planning and Policy, Asian Institute of Technology, Thailand 1993
+* M.E. in Energy Planning and Policy, Asian Institute of Technology, Thailand, 1993
 * B.E. in Electrical, National Institute of Technology-Rourkela, India, 1990

 Work experience